dustinpfister/blog_posts/_posts/js-parseint.md

 ### 1.4 - Wrong radix can result in NaN

 There are a few reason why one might end up [with a NaN value](/2017/09/23/js-nan/) when using parseInt.
 One such reason why NaN might be the result is when it comes to strings that contain letters that are to be used with a certain radix, NaN can result if the proper radix is not given.
+For example say I have a string that contains a number but the radix is not 10, but 16, in other words a hex number.
+If I just pass the hex string to parseInt the result will be NaN because the default radix of 10 is what was used.
+If I pass the hex string as the first argument, and then set the proper radix of 16 as the second argument, then the desired number value will be returned.

 ```js
 var str = 'a3';